-Fire extinguishers are maintained and checked by CHUBB FIRE PROTECTION OFFICERS annually (April/May).
+Fire extinguishers are maintained and checked annually.

 Emergency evacuations will be tested once a month unless new staff or children start at nursery in which case it will take place as soon as practicably possible to do so.

 Fire alarms are tested once a month by either the Nursery Manager or Owners as required.